rsyncOSX/RsyncOSXdocs/content/post/AddConfigurations.md

 For remote catalogs only drag and drop for local attached volumes.
 For remote server catalogs enter by text only.

-There is also an [Assist function](/post/addconfigurations/#assist) which picks up your local catalogs.
-You can also add your remote info for easy to add new tasks.

 {{< image src="/images/RsyncOSX/master/add/add.png" alt="" position="center" style="border-radius: 8px;" >}}

 ### Catalog parameters